harvard-library/archivesspace-preprocessor/README.md

 Changes should be made directly to it, using the Nokogiri API ([suggested entry point to docs](http://www.nokogiri.org/tutorials/modifying_an_html_xml_document.html)).
 This variable is implicitly returned at the end of the fix block.
 Any changes made will be passed on to the next fix, and reflected in the final finding aid.

+If a fix is marked as "preflight", it will be run non-conditionally on EVERY finding aid, after Schematron checking but before other processing.
+Currently, changes made by preflights are NOT tracked; BE CAREFUL, and make as little use of them as possible!

 #### Runs

 `Runs` are the top level grouping of objects in the app.
 A `Run` represents a collection of all the objects and information produced by running the tool over a set of `FindingAidVersions` with a particular `Schematron` and set of `Fixes`, producing a particular set of `ConcreteIssues`, `ProcessingEvents`, and output EADs (which, again, are associated via filesystem naming convention, rather than in the database).